uncodeference/uncodeference.faq/README.md

 We moved from almost 100% web development topics in 2018 to a more generic engineering set of topics.
 You will find topics like: Web development, Machine Learning, DevOps, Developer life & teams management among others.
 We will continue including topics, as soon as we get feedback from the community.

 …

+*Note* If you have any question, please create an issue and it will be added into the README.
+Thanks!